 On any online forum you will almost certainly find people praising their protein powder due to its special amino acid profile or some other magic ingredient.
 What is often forgotten, however, is the fact that as long as you don’t get all your daily protein from supplements (which is never a good idea), you won’t notice the tiny differences among the different forms of protein.

-For example, it is often noted that vegan powders have an inferior amino acid profile when compared to whey protein.
-Now it is true that many vegan powders lack one or more of the nine essential amino acids.
-But this won’t matter if the rest of your diet is balanced enough to supply you with all essential amino acids.
+For example, many people believe that vegan powders are worse for muscle building than traditional protein powders.
+Not only is this false, because most modern vegan protein powders have a similar amino acid profile when compared to whey protein.
+But even if it were true this wouldn’t matter if the rest of your diet is balanced enough to supply you with all essential amino acids.

 Go With Your Favorite Sort Of Protein

 This means that protein powder selection is more about personal preference and less about the actual source.
-With that being said, there are two forms of protein that I don’t recommend to beginners: beef protein and soy protein.
+With that being said, there is one form of protein that I don’t recommend to beginners: beef protein.

 The problem with beef protein is not so much the beef – after all it is one of the best whole food sources of protein – but the fact that most of the time you aren’t getting the real thing.
 Many beef protein powders are made from what is left after you take away the quality meet.
 This includes ligaments, joint or even ears and hoofs, which isn’t exactly what you had in mind when you bought it, right?